 Dante audio-over-Ethernet technology is used to transport four audio channels from their source to the Model 543D and then on to the two, 2-channel IFB outputs.
 Each of the Model 543D's powered IFB outputs supplies DC voltage and two audio channels to groups of listen-only user devices.
 Two analog line-level IFB outputs are also provided for general-purpose use.
 The Model 543D is compatible with the latest broadcast and audio equipment that uses Dante technology.
 An Ethernet connection is all that’s required to make the Model 543D part of a sophisticated, networked audio system.

-Four audio level meters provide confirmation of system performance during setup and operation.
+Four audio level meters, located on the unit's front panel, provide confirmation of system performance during setup and operation.
 Careful attention to circuit design and component selection ensures that excellent audio quality is maintained.
 The Model 543D's operating power can be provided either by a power-over-Ethernet (PoE) connection or an external source of 12 volts DC.
-Two LEDs display the status of the PoE and/or DC sources.
+Two front-panel LEDs display the status of the PoE and/or DC sources.
 Standard connectors are used for the powered and line-level IFB outputs, Ethernet, and DC power interconnections.
 The Model 543D's enclosure has a "1/2-rack" 1U form factor and weighs less than two pounds, making it well suited for use in portable applications.
-Alternately, using one of the optional rack-mount front panels, one or two Model 543D units can be mounted in a single space (1U) of a standard 19-inch rack enclosure.
+Alternately, using one of the optional installation kits, one or two Model 543D units can be mounted in a single space (1U) of a standard 19-inch rack enclosure.

-The STcontroller software application is used to configure the nominal level of the Model 543D's line-level IFB outputs.
+In addition to the front-panel LEDs, the STcontroller software application allows DC status monitoring for the two powered IFB outputs.
 Versions of STcontroller are available that are compatible with the Windows® and macOS® operating systems.
 They are available, free of charge, from the Studio Technologies' website.

 Digital audio data is sent to the Model 543D using the Dante audio-over-Ethernet media networking technology.
 Audio signals with a sample rate of 48 kHz and a bit depth of 16, 24, or 32 are supported.
 Using the Dante Controller application, up to four Dante transmitter (output) channels on associated equipment can be assigned to the unit’s Dante receiver (input) channels.
 This makes it simple to select the way in which a Model 543D fits into a specific application.